Wild things! started our Habitat Restoration Project in 2014 in response to the growing problem of invasive non-native plants in Moray.

 - A basic level of fitness is required as the activities can involve walking on uneven surfaces, occasional clambering and carrying weights of around 10kg.

-When does Blue Gym run?
+When does our Habitat Restoration Project run?

 - Almost every Saturday throughout the summer 10am-3pm